-- to regulate existing informal settlements and to prevent the creation of new ones, - o to ensure sustainable urbanisation in Kosovo, - o to improve living standards and alleviate poverty, and - to develop a sustainable spatial planning, land and housing policy for Kosovo.
+to regulate existing informal settlements and to prevent the creation of new ones,

+- o ensure sustainable urbanisation in Kosovo, ■ - o to improve living standards and alleviate poverty, and

 Achieving this will involve all the relevant stakeholders including the Government of Kosovo, the municipalities and the residents of informal settlements themselves.
 All informal settlements should be included in municipal development plans and urban development plans and investment should be made to bring services and infrastructure up to the standards of the rest of Kosovo.